kens-visuals/interactive-rating-component/README.md

 ### What I learned

-This was my first challenge completed with TailwindCSS.
-As most of you, at the beginning I was skeptical about TailwindCSS, but after playing with it for a while I decided to give it a try in one of the challenges.
-Since this was I small challenge, I decided to add a bit more functionality, so I created a `data.json` file and included some of my previous projects, their screenshots, links to live website and repository.
+This was my first challenge completed with Tailwind CSS.
+As most of the people, at the beginning, I was skeptical about Tailwind CSS, but after playing with it for a while I decided to give it a try in one of the challenges.
+Since this was I small challenge, I decided to add a bit more functionality, so I created a data.json file and included some of my previous projects, their screenshots, links to live website and repository.
 I think it came out pretty cool.
-And yes I liked TailwindCSS, I'm planning on using it on a bigger project.
+And yes I liked Tailwind CSS, I'm planning on using it on a bigger project.

 ### Continued development